lumunge/Bakery-Backend-API/README.md

 ### ABOUT

-An api for a bakery frontend webapp that serves data and handles CRUD operations and user authentication
+An api for a bakery frontend webapp that serves data, handles CRUD operations and user authentication

 ### TECHNOLOGIES: